hypergeek-dev/cipher-forge/README.md

 Password Uniqueness
 Cyber-Forge calculates the number of possible combinations for the generated password, giving you an idea of its uniqueness.

+## User Stories

+- As a user, I want to generate strong and secure passwords to protect my sensitive information.
+- As a user, I want to check if my current password is commonly known and receive recommendations to change it if necessary.
+- As a user, I want the option to generate a password suggestion based on advanced password generation techniques.
+- As a user, I want the generated password to adhere to the best practices of password security.
+- As a user, I want to understand the uniqueness and strength of the generated password in terms of the number of possible combinations.
+- As a user, I want the password generator to be easy to use with clear instructions and prompts.

 ## Technologies Used
 Python
 colorama library